 He said “Leadership is like handling string… you can pull a piece of string but you can’t push it”.

-If you have any favourite “teacher- sayings” that made an impression on you, please let me know and I will include it here.
+If you have any favourite “teacher- sayings” that made an impression on you, please let us know and we will include it here.